 It provides a complete data solution for all types of teams in a business.
 This tool unifies all the digital customer touch points of a business across different channels to help you understand the customer journey and personalize customer interactions.

-- Robust Data Management Solution: Segment has powerful data management solutions to help businesses make better sense of customer data from various sources.
+- Robust Data Management Solution: Segment has powerful management solutions to help businesses make better sense of customer data from various sources.

 - Segment Persona: This feature helps to increase efficiency in ads by analyzing the data for sales and support teams.